zenml-io/blog.zenml.io/_posts/2022-06-20-github-actions-orchestrator.md

 ### Registering the secrets

-Once the stack is active, we can register the secret that ZenML needs to authenticate with our artifact store:
+Once the stack is active, we can register the secret that ZenML needs to authenticate with our artifact store.
-We're going to need the **storage account name** and **key** that we saved when we [created our storage account earlier](#create-a-storage-account).
+We're going to need the **storage account name** and **key** that we saved when we [created our storage account earlier](#create-a-storage-account):
 Replace the `<PLACEHOLDERS>` in the following command with those concrete values and run it:
 ```bash
 zenml secrets-manager secret register azure_store_auth \